-Early March Dean confirms candidates mandated for Tenured Faculty Performance Review in the coming academic year with Unit Chairs/School Director.
-Mid-March Unit Chair/School Director notifies candidates of upcoming review and offers guidance in preparation of review materials and discussion of procedures for review. {An electronic folder developed from current A Tech format for each faculty engaging in the review process is made available for candidate uploads}.
-Mid-October Candidates have the option of posting their dossier components far in advance of this date but must submit all dossier information into the prescribed electronic format by this date.
-Each URC may begin the internal review process as soon as the dossier is available.
-For candidates with joint appointments, the URC's review shall include a letter from the candidate's secondary unit to be provided to the unit head for upload by the end of October.
-Mid-January Each URC sends its report to the Unit Chair/School Director and meets with Unit Chair/School Director for discussion.
-Mid-February Unit Chair/School Director completes his/her/their review and any proposed development plans and submits recommendation to Dean.
+Early March Dean confirms candidates mandated for Post-Tenure Review in the coming academic year with Unit Heads.
+Mid-March Unit Head notifies candidates of upcoming review and offers guidance in preparation of review materials and discussion of procedures for review.
+Electronic folders will be provided for candidate uploads.
+Mid-October Candidates have the option of uploading their dossier components to electronic folders in advance of this date but must submit all dossier information into the prescribed electronic format by this date.
+Each PTR Committee may begin the internal review process as soon as the dossier is available.
+For candidates with joint appointments, the PTR Committee's review shall include a letter from the candidate's secondary unit to be provided to the Unit Head for upload by the end of October.
+Mid-January Each PTR Committee sends its report to the Unit Head and meets with Unit Head for discussion.
+Mid-February The Unit Head shall provide the Faculty Member with copies of their determination and rationale, and the recommendation and rationale of the PTR Committee.
+Unit Head completes his/her/their review and any proposed success plans and submits recommendation to Dean.
 Mid-April Dean notifies candidate and Associate Vice Chancellor of decision.